 All Four Seasons (AFS) Mountaineering provides a range of hill, moor and mountain adventures and skills training to enable you to become more confident in the great outdoors and explore more.
-I established AFS Mountaineering in 2016 to combine my passion for teaching, science, nature and the mountains, and bring that to others.
+Dr Fabian Seymour established AFS Mountaineering in 2016 to combine his passion for teaching, science, nature and the mountains, and bring that to others.
+His main passions are providing people with the confidence to go out exploring via navigation courses; providing winter skills courses and introducing people to the wild side, and of course Munro bagging!

-Please note: Although I hold a fully enhanced DBS Certificate, I do not hold an AALA License, so activities are restricted to adults.
+Please note: Although all instructors hold a fully enhanced DBS Certificate, we do not hold an AALA License, so activities are restricted to adults.
 Under 18s are welcome to attend if accompanied by their legal parent / guardian.

 As the saying goes "Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain." - Jack Kerouac